delaford/game/CONTRIBUTING.md

 We have ESLint to check for style in the JavaScript and .vue files.
 Before you commit, please run a check and auto-fix before submitting a pull-request.

 We use [AirBnB's JavaScript guide](https://github.com/airbnb/javascript) to keep the codebase all in one cohesive format.
 Having an editor like Microsoft's [VS Code](https://code.visualstudio.com/) will help check for ESLint mistakes as you write code.
 It is highly recommended.

+## Where is the database?
+Website?

+When you develop locally, a test account is pre-loaded in the game so you do not need to set up the Laravel mumbo-jumbo and database and get off to a quicker start.

+Of course, this comes with limitations like no saving a player's save file and only you can be logged in because we are mocking the player object.

+You can easily download the `website` repo and make authentic connections to your local database.
+But the default option is local players are loaded.

 ### Contribution Tools
 We are in the process of adding these tools to help make the process of contributing and in general easier in the future.